 Choosing a school

 You may have a number of problems regarding choice of school.
 Solutions to many of these problems including what to do if you are refused a place in the school you want for your child are covered on another page.

 It is unlawful for any school or provider of education, to discriminate against disabled pupils (both current and prospective pupils) under the Equalities Act 2010.
 These duties are additional to the duties schools have towards pupils with additional support needs.
 Local authorities have planning duties to make schools accessible to disabled pupils.

 Schools have a legal duty to promote equality of opportunity for disabled people.
 They must produce a Disability Equality Scheme, setting out the steps they will take to involve disabled pupils, parents and staff.

-If your child is experiencing problems with access/admission to a school, s/he or you should consult an experienced adviser, for example, a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+If your child is experiencing problems with access/admission to a school, s/he or you should consult an experienced adviser, for example, a Citizens Advice Bureau - where to get advice.

 For more information on disability discrimination, see disability discrimination